The latest on Drysdale, Konecny; Flyers call up a young forward

 "With him out, that's a big piece of that," York said.
 "Definitely a little bit.
 But we've had this core six for a good chunk of games without Jamie and did really well, so we're going to have to find that again."

 The Flyers also have to push forward Tuesday without their leading scorer Travis Konecny.
-The 2024 All-Star will miss a third straight game with an upper-body injury.
-The Flyers on Saturday considered him day to day.
+The 2024 All-Star will miss a third straight game with an upper-body injury and is considered day to day.

 Bobby Brink was called up Tuesday and worked on a line with Morgan Frost and Joel Farabee in morning skate.
 Brink, a 22-year-old rookie, was sent down to AHL affiliate Lehigh Valley last month.